10/2025

 Process

-• Cultural signals including the growing popularity of country music and the ongoing appeal of retro graphics.
+• Trend exploration: I drew inspiration from mid-century modern motifs, DIY-inspired prints, and vintage sports aesthetics.
+I paid attention to cultural signals, including the growing popularity of country music and the ongoing appeal of retro graphics.

 Previous